chandan-singh/one-on-one/README.md

 * Can we do anything to better align your work with your goals?
 * Do you feel we’re helping you advance your career at a pace you would like?
 * Could you see yourself making progress on more of your goals here?
 What would need to change to do so?
-* What part of your work here is most in line with your goals?
+* What part of your work here are most in line with your goals?
 * What actions will you take before our next 1-on-1 to make progress on `X`?
 * What sort of progress have you made on the next steps we discussed `last time`?
 * What have you tried so far to make progress on it?
 What haven’t you tried yet?